If you want to know what to look for in an air purifier or how to choose an air purifier, then this complete air purifier buying guide is for you.

 Although the variety of choices can seem overwhelming, you’ll be happy to discover that there are really only four basic types of air filtration technology that these devices use.

-These four air cleaning filters target different types of indoor air pollution and we’ll explain exactly how each one works.
+These four air cleaning filters target different types of indoor air pollution and we’ll explain exactly how each one works so you know what to look for in an air purifier.

 1. HEPA (High Efficiency Particulate Air) Filtration